eclipse-kuksa/kuksa-databroker/doc/user_guide.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Current and target value concept vs data value concept.
+For some of the APIs (`sdv.databroker.v1` and `kuksa.val.v1`), the concepts of `current_value` and `target_value` were introduced to differentiate between the expected or desired value for an actuator and the current value published by the provider (both stored in the Databroker’s database).

+This concept has been removed in `kuksa.val.v2`.
+Now, there is only a single `data_value` for sensors and actuators, meaning that desired actuator values are simply forwarded from the Signal Consumer to the Databroker and then to the Provider.
+The Provider is responsible for updating the `data_value` received from the vehicle network.

+Kuksa does not guarantee that the desired actuator value will be fully updated on the vehicle network; it only forwards actuator values from the Signal Consumer to the vehicle network.

 ## Signal Change Types

 Internally, databroker knows different change types for VSS signals.
 There are three change-types